mrocklin/cmsc15200/assignments/hw2/index.md

 This assignment will also introduce you to testing.
-When you begin `arrays.c` already contains a function that sums an array and a function `test_sum` that tests the `sum` function.
-You can use this as a model for future function.
+When you begin `arrays.c` already contains a function that sums an array and a function `test_sum` that tests the `sum` function using [`assert.h`](../../tips/assert.html).
+You can use `sum` and `test_sum` as models for future functions.

 There is also a test `test_mean` which includes a simple test for a `mean` function which is not yet fully written.

 Compile and run this program.
 It should produce a *runtime error* on the failing test.

+    arrays.c:42: test_mean: Assertion `mean(A, 3) == 2' failed

-Your first step should be to improve the mean function so that this test passes
+This means that we failed a test.
+This is expected because the mean function doesn't currently work.
+Your first step should be to fix the mean function so that it computes the average.
+Then recompile and rerun your tests.
+If your code is correct then this test should pass and you should see

+    Tests Pass!

+As you write the functions for this assignment you should also write tests.

 Submission
 ----------